 15 - Will the Force and Rapids still offer high-school aged training?

 Yes!
 The Clubs will be offering a supplemental, training-based program throughout the late winter and through the spring for players that would like some extra training to keep their touch for high school, but are not fully committed to a league-season.
-There will be no travel or games, unless the group as a whole decides to enter the local 3 Blind Refs tournament to finish their training season.
-The details of this optional training will be released over the course of the winter.
+These players will be able to sign up to attend any and all practices held by their age group for FVU, but will not be rostered for games or tournaments.
+This option comes at a reduced cost, which will be released before the beginning of outdoor training.

 16 - Where will outdoor practices be held?